 “I went to university to study computer science but after the first year I knew it wasn’t for me so I came back home and looked into business administration as an apprenticeship.
 That’s where I saw the opportunity with Whistl.
 It’s really good that I can mix practical on the job training with study and get paid at the same time!”

 Tiemen van Bruggen, Operations Director for Whistl added:

 “We were delighted to offer James and Sharmila full time positions within our warehouse.
 Not only did winning this contract have a positive impact on our Northern Ireland workforce but we also have the opportunity showcase the delivery of real, tangible, direct and indirect social benefits for Northern Ireland people.”

 The Central Procurement Directorate commented on their experience of including Buy Social clauses in this contract:

 “The support and guidance from SIB, the development and embedding of the clauses shows the impact public procurement can have on employment and training opportunities across a wide range of markets in Northern Ireland.
 The monitoring returns from Whistl are encouraging and demonstrate the contractor’s commitment to fulfilling the clause requirements for each year of the contract.”

-Contact the Buy Social Unit by emailing email@example.com or telephoning 028 9090 9422.
+Contact the Social Value Unit by emailing email@example.com or telephoning 028 9090 9422.
 Further information can also be found at www.buysocialni.org.